International-GNSS-Service/SLM/doc/source/dependencies.rst

 The SLM relies on the following third party packages.
-We carefully review each third party dependency for inclusion based on maturity, maintenance activity, security posture and license compatiblity.
+We carefully review each third party dependency for inclusion based on maturity, maintenance activity, security posture and license compatibility.
 We also `monitor security vulnerability reports
 <https://github.com/International-GNSS-Service/SLM?tab=security-ov-file>`_